 BigPanda handles scheduled downtime according to the options you select when configuring the downtime.
 For example, if you configure a host to be in maintenance but not the services on that host, then alerts for those services do not change to maintenance status in BigPanda.

 The Nagios integration supports 64-bit servers.
-If your Nagios implementation is running on a 32-bit server, contact BigPanda support.
+If your Nagios implementation is running on a 32-bit server, contact BigPanda Support and request a product change.

 Administrators can install the integration by following the on-screen instructions in BigPanda.
 When installing Nagios Logs, follow only Steps 1-4, then follow the configuration steps below.